EthWorks/ethereumjs-vm-benchmarks/results/results.md

 ## Recommendations

-### Reduce the number of dependencies

-Require calls (`Module._compile`) are a very expensive part of running the program.
-While the benchmarks suggest that it is more a problem of ganache than ethereumjs-vm, reducing the number of dependencies would be beneficial to the projects performance.

-### Remove leveldb, make merkle-patricia-tree a sync structure
+### Remove level, make merkle-patricia-tree a sync structure

 Unfortunately performance impact is hard to measure because of the current async nature.
 Since merkle-patricia-tree is such a core component a large performance benefit is expected.

-TODO: look into the exact code.

-Replace leveldb with a simple map.

-Benefits
-- cleaner, easier to reason about code
-- no async - faster code
-- no semaphores
-- no leveldb error shenanigans

-### Remove `errno` dependency from levelup - up to 1.7% speedup

-merkle-patricia-tree has levelup as dependency.
+At minimum it would eliminate 1.7% of time spent on constructing unused errors.

+Level should be replaced with a simple map.
+The only operation that could potentially be slower is committing checkpoints, which would be replaced by a simple for (copy each of the values from ScratchDB to DB).
+Note that for the keys to work they might need to be stringified, but this should be less costly than encoding and decoding the values each time they are read/saved from the database.

+A ton of overhead would be removed from the structure - since map operations are synchronous there would be no need for callbacks and semaphores.
+This in turn would massively simplify the code of the data structure.

+Level is responsible for one of the biggest performance drain when creating new contracts which is it's errno dependency.
 Calling `db.get` (`levelup@1.3.9 /lib/levelup.js:195`) in levelup sometimes results in errors.
 The program spends 1.7% of the total runtime just constructing those errors.

 Probably caused by weird stack trace manipulations and a ton of information on the error object.
 I suspect that this information isn't used in any meaningful way.

 The total count of errors created during the 60s benchmark was: 46529.
 Constructing 46k errors should take ~150ms, not upwards of a second.

+Overall benefits
+- cleaner, easier to reason about code
+- no async - faster code
+- no semaphores
+- no errno error shenanigans

+### Optimize Common.param

+Mainly used by `Transaction.getDataFee`. `Common.param` can probably be made faster by using maps instead of loops.

+Current architecture computes the parameters every time for each hardfork.
+This can probably be done once and memoized indefinitely, resulting in significant performance increases.

-### Reduce the number of times hashes have to be calculated - up to 4.48% speedup
+### Reduce the number of times hashes have to be calculated

-- `Keccak.update` - 3.28%
-- `Keccak.digest` - 1.20%

 This is mainly called in the following places: `TrieNode.hash`, `BlockHeader.hash` and `Transaction.hash`.
 Potential optimisations: memoization, per-object caching.

-### Optimize garbage collection - up to 3.29% speedup
+### Optimize garbage collection

 Not really my area of expertise.
 I know you have been looking into it previously and since it isn't that big of a number I decided to put my focus elsewhere.

-### Optimize Common.param - up to 2.29% speedup

-Mainly used by `Transaction.getDataFee`. `Common.param` can probably be made faster by using maps instead of loops.

-Current architecture computes the parameters every time for each hardfork.
-This can probably be done once and memoized indefinitely, resulting in significant performance increases.
+I did some memory allocation benchmarks and they show that most of the allocation happens when loading new modules and allocating space for the code.
+One thing that is very unusual is that even in the middle of the benchmark there is still many require calls being made.

-### Optimize Interpreter._runStepHook - up to 1.98% speedup
+### Optimize Interpreter._runStepHook

 What is important to note that `Interpreter.run` spends 1/3 of the time in just `_runStepHook`.